EdgarRys/Adobe-DPI-Forecast/README.md

-# Core-Goods-Forecast
+# Adobe-DPI-Forecast
-Use Adobe Digital Price Index to credibly forecast next month core good inflation excluding new and used vehicles
+Use Adobe Digital Price Index to credibly forecast next month Core Goods CPI excluding new and used vehicles